shuhaowu/runefoil/README.md

 How does it work?
 -----------------

-Runefoil runs Runelite inside an unprivileged LXD container with nftables firewall rules allowing only connections to official Jagex Servers.
+Runefoil used to run Runelite in an unprivileged LXD container with nftable rules allowing only connections to official Jagex servers.
+It is now running inside a docker-based setup (via docker-compose) as maintaining the LXD setup became increasingly difficult due to the lack of maintenance on lxdock.

-The API server of Runelite is also run inside this container to ensure no data leaves tho container.
-All the setup of this is done via ansible.
+The API server of Runelite is also run inside the container to ensure no data leaves tho container.
+All the setup of this is done via the Dockerifle.

 Runefoil also compiles Runelite locally inside the container instead of downloading the binary.
 It checks for updates to Runelite everytime you launch